EvyGithub/brainfuck-2/README.md

 # brainfuck+2
 Like brainfuck, but with 2 more commands (that's a lie).

+## Usage
+Download the `.py` file, run it, and enter the code file's path.
+At the end of execution, you can view the memory.

+The memory tape is dynamic; it will add cells to the right if the pointer hits the end of it.

+## What's Brainfuck+2?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*The title of this repository is not correct because of technical limitations.
 The correct title is actually* **brainfuck+2**.

 **Brainfuck+2** is like brainfuck, with the addition of ~~2~~ 3 more commands.
 It was titled that beacuse Brainfuck+3 was taken on the wiki.